MoonlightGamesLLC/unity-bass/README.md

   Click Build

-    A special script runs on iOS to disable Bitcode sinc BASS does not support bitcode.
+    special script runs on iOS to disable Bitcode since BASS does not support bitcode.

 Application in Unity itself.